Skip to content

 In short – under governing Florida law today, a Plaintiff’s immigration status is irrelevant and not admissible in a claim for personal injuries, like a car accident, or a claim for wrongful death.
 Thus, prospective Plaintiff’s should not let their immigration status deter them from bringing a claim if they have one.

-Kissimmee Car Accident FAQ
+Kissimmee Car Accident FAQs

 What if the other driver was uninsured or underinsured?

 If the at-fault driver lacks sufficient insurance, you may need to file a claim under your own uninsured/underinsured motorist coverage if you have it.
-Your car accident lawyer can help you explore all available options for recovery.

 How do you determine who is at fault in a Kissimmee car accident?